Machine learning for in-situ composition mapping in a self-driving magnetron sputtering system: Results

-To validate the approach, we produce thin film Cu-Sn samples in the SDL, in this instance using three different co-sputtering conditions as indicated by the highlighted points in \ref{subfig:co_sputter_recipes}.
+To validate the approach, we produce thin film Cu-Sn samples in the SDL, in this instance using three different co-sputtering conditions as indicated by the highlighted points in Figure \ref{subfig:co_sputter_recipes}.
 Each condition should provide a centre-point composition Cu/(Cu+Sn) = 0.66 but have different composition spread, due to the different power and pressure combinations used.
-An example composition map prediction is shown in \ref{fig:rbs_crossection}.
-RBS analysis was performed at 9 points across each sample, which were deposited onto 5 cm diameter fused silica wafers, as indicated in \ref{fig:rbs_crossection}.
-Fitting of the data from each point, exemplified in \ref{fig:rbs_diagram}, provides quantitative composition measurements allowing characterisation of the composition distribution over the wafer.
-The RBS results are finally compared to the predicted composition maps for each sample in \ref{fig:rbs1}-\ref{fig:rbs3}.
+An example composition map prediction is shown in Figure \ref{fig:rbs_crossection}.
+RBS analysis was performed at 9 points across each sample, which were deposited onto 5 cm diameter fused silica wafers, as indicated in Figure \ref{fig:rbs_crossection}.
+Fitting of the data from each point, exemplified in Figure \ref{fig:rbs_diagram}, provides quantitative composition measurements allowing characterisation of the composition distribution over the wafer.
+The RBS results are finally compared to the predicted composition maps for each sample in Figure \ref{fig:Cu-Sn-maps}.
 The agreement between the predictions and the measurements is remarkable, even as the composition spread varies subtly in response to the power and pressure conditions.
-Indeed, the model predictions are mostly within the minor uncertainty of the RBS measurement.
+Root mean square deviations between the modelled and measured points in each 9-point composition map were 2.3\%, 2\% and 1.5\% respectively for the examples shown in Figure \ref{fig:Cu-Sn-maps}.
+The centre-point compositions were 0.67.
+0.65 and 0.65, compared to the targeted value of 0.66.
+These deviations are within the error of the RBS measurement - with the most significant error being the positioning of the sample.